Library docs generator Beta

 Define your libraries in docs.yml

 Add a libraries entry to your docs.yml file.
-Each library needs an input source (the repo to parse), an output.path (where generated MDX files are written), and a lang (python or cpp).
+Each library needs an input source, an output.path (where generated MDX files are written), and a lang (python or cpp).

 docs.yml